jfrog/frogbot/docs/install-bitbucket-server.md

       named **jfrogPlatform**.
    * Save your Bitbucket access token in a [Bitbucket Server Integration](https://www.jfrog.com/confluence/display/JFROG/Bitbucket+Server+Integration) named
       **gitIntegration**.
-   * Create a **pipelines.yml** file using one of the available [templates](templates/jfrog-pipelines) and push the file to your Frogbot Management Git repository under a directory named `.jfrog-pipelines`.
+   * Create a **pipelines.yml** file using one of the available [templates](templates/jfrog-pipelines) and push the file into one of your Git repositories, under a directory named `.jfrog-pipelines`.
    * In the **pipelines.yml**, make sure to set values for all the mandatory variables.
    * In the **pipelines.yml**, if you're using a Windows agent, modify the code inside the onExecute sections as described in the template comments.